Lifted Model Checking for Relational MDPs: Main Contribution -- a Relational Model Checker

 \end{example}

-pCTL-REBEL utilizes the parse tree of a given formula.
+PCTL-REBEL always use a parse tree to evaluate a given formula.
 A parse tree is recursively evaluated \textit{upwards}.
-Given the child states, every inner node evaluates a sub-formula $\phi_{i}$ to produce $Sat(\phi_{i})$, and then \textit{folds} the sub-tree with $Sat(\phi_{i})$ so that the upper inner node can be activated.
-The final set $Sat(\phi)$ is produced by the root.
-For example, in Figure \ref{fig:parse tree}, the intermediate state set $Sat(\phi_{i})$ is used to evaluate $Sat(\phi_{i+1})$.
+That is, an inner node considers its child leaf nodes to evaluate a subformula $\phi_{i}$, resulting in a set of states $Sat(\phi_{i})$.
+Then, the inner node \textit{folds} the sub-tree so that its parent node can be activated.
+The final set of states $Sat(\phi)$ is produced by the root.
+For example, in Figure~\ref{fig:parse tree}, an intermediate state set $Sat(\phi_{i})$ is used to evaluate $Sat(\phi_{i+1})$.
 The state set $Sat(\phi_{4})$ is returned as the solution.

-Section \ref{sec: pCTL-REBEL} defines the pCTL-REBEL algorithm, which is composed of three mutually-recursive algorithms.
-Then, Section \ref{sec: properties of pCTL-REBEL} gives an overview of the features of pCTL-REBEL.
+Section~\ref{sec: pCTL-REBEL algo} defines the pCTL-REBEL model checking algorithm, which is composed of 3 mutually recursive algorithms.
+Then, Section~\ref{sec: properties of pCTL-REBEL} gives an overview of the properties of the model checking algorithm.